irfanhakim-as/homelab-wiki/topics/proxmox.md

       render:x:104:
    ```

-2. On the Proxmox node host, update the Group ID (GID) mapping to allow the root user to map these groups to a new GID later:
+2. On the Proxmox node host, update the Group ID (GID) mapping to grant the root user the permission to map these groups inside the LXC Container later:

    - Update the `/etc/subgid` file: